groboclown/petronia/docs/architecture.md

 # Architecture

+(This needs to be updated again now that the forked model is better defined.)

 ## Goals

 * Loose coupling between components to an extreme.
 Rather than owning other objects, objects contain references to them.
 Communication between components happens in the event bus.